wp-plugins/flickr-badges-widget/readme.txt

 This is a simple widget to display your Flickr latest photostream in widget area using javascript from <code>http://www.flickr.com/badge_code_v2.gne</code>.
 Find your Flickr ID from (<a href="http://www.idgettr.com" target="_blank">idGettr</a> if you do not know your id.
-Easy to customize, just put your Flickr id and your widget ready to lunch.
+With its very beautiful widget interface, tabbed system, and powered by jQuery makes this plugin easier to customize. just put your Flickr ID and your widget will be ready to lunch.

 <h3>Installation</h3>
 You can use the built in installer and upgrader, or you can install the plugin manually.<br />